 MSME registration is open to all Micro, Small, and Medium Enterprises (MSME) entities.
 Individuals are not eligible to apply for MSME registration.
 MSME registration is available to any proprietorship, partnership business, corporation, trust, or society with an investment of less than Rs.50 crore and annual revenue of less than Rs.250 crore.

 In a developing country such as India, MSME industries are the backbone of the economy.
 When the MSME industries grow, our country’s economy also grows as a whole and flourishes.
-The other name for MSME industries is small-scale industries or SSIs.
+The other names for MSME industries are small-scale industries or SSIs.
 The MSME became operational on October 02, 2006.

 Our government has created the Ministry of MSME to provide an impetus for the MSMEs by promoting, facilitating, and developing their competitive spirit.
 Thankfully, MSMEs enable citizens of a nation to venture out on their own and give back to society by creating new jobs and diversifying an area’s gross domestic production (GDP).
 They have also slowly and steadily revived the artisan class in the far reaches of India by providing employment and access to loans and other services to the artisan class.
 Furthermore, MSMEs constantly support the upgradation of technology and infrastructure development and trigger the modernization of the country in general and our society in particular.